Joel-Duarte/MenuVLM/README.md

 ## ⚠️ Important Note: Resume Project Only

-Please be aware that this project is intended solely as a **resume piece** to demonstrate technical skills in full-stack development, AI integration, and UI/UX design.
+Please be aware that this project is intended solely as a **resume piece** to demonstrate technical skills in full-stack development and AI integration.

 ---